luckyman2123/paho.mqtt.c/README.md

 apt-get install build-essential gcc make cmake cmake-gui cmake-curses-gui
 ```

-Also, in order to build a debian package from the source code, the following packages have to be installed
+Also, in order to build a debian package[^deb包] from the source code, the following packages have to be installed

 ```
 apt-get install fakeroot fakeroot devscripts dh-make lsb-release